-Day Camp & Kinder Camp
+Day Camp Programs

-Day in the Life of Day & Kinder Camp
+Day in the life of our Day Camp Programs

-Every day at Day & Kinder Camp is slightly different with many activities to experience and explore.
-Each day there is a nature hour where the campers learn and interact with the environment, a craft activity including one day of tie-dye, and a swim period where the children have an hour of free swim time.
-In terms of meals, there will always be time provided for lunch as well as two snack breaks.
-There are also several activities that campers can expect do at least once during the week including archery, a trip to one of our wetlands, and rock climbing.
+Every day of our day camp programs is slightly different with many activities to experience and explore.
+A typical schedule for any of our day camp programs includes a nature hour where the campers learn about and interact with the environment, a craft activity, various games and activities, and a free swim period.
+Our day campers have time for lunch as well as two snack breaks.
+There are also several activities that occur once for week including boating, archery, a trip to one of our wetlands, and rock climbing (depending on program/age group).
 Specific activities are weather-dependent and, as the week is packed full of fun, it is not always possible to 'make up' missed activities due to weather.

-Below is an example schedule for a day of Day Camp!
-Kinder Camp follows a similar schedule, with different activities and a later swim time (right before pickup).
-Staff review weekly and daily schedules with campers so that they know what to expect!
+Schedules for our Kinder Camp, Day Camp, and Twilights Camp programs will be shared with families before their session at camp.
+Staff will also review weekly and daily schedules with campers so that they know what to expect!